The Light in the Darkness: Gameplay

 The game blends linear storytelling with brief dialogue options and small-scale interactive moments.
 However, it deliberately avoids traditional branching narratives or win conditions in order to reflect the historical reality and lack of agency faced by Holocaust victims.
-Bernard has described the experience as “an interactive film,” stating, “there’s no gamifying the Holocaust, there’s no winning the Holocaust.”
+Bernard has described the experience as "an interactive film," stating, "there's no gamifying the Holocaust, there's no winning the Holocaust."

 Development

 The game began as an unreleased prototype titled Imagination Is the Only Escape, originally announced in 2008 for the Nintendo DS.
 That version was designed to follow a young Jewish boy in Nazi-occupied France and teach children about the Holocaust.
 It drew early attention for its controversial subject matter but was never published.

 Years later, Bernard revisited the concept, evolving it into The Light in the Darkness — a more grounded and historically focused experience.
 The final game was released in 2023 as a free download.

-As of 2025, a director’s cut is in development and expected to be released in 2026.
+As of 2025, a Director's Cut is in development and will be released on September 22, 2026 for PC and PlayStation 5.

 Reception

 The game was widely praised by critics and media outlets for its emotional impact and educational value.
-Variety profiled Bernard’s use of games to engage young people with Holocaust history.
-The Economist called the game “a new way to educate young people about the Holocaust.”
-Reviews emphasized the game’s respectful approach to the subject matter and its potential to spark critical discussion.
+Variety profiled Bernard's use of games to engage young people with Holocaust history.
+The Economist called the game "a new way to educate young people about the Holocaust."
+Reviews emphasized the game's respectful approach to the subject matter and its potential to spark critical discussion.